Pairing with Reinforcement

-On his first day, plan to spend your time (this will likely take longer than a day) pairing yourself with reinforcement.
-If at all possible, obtain a list of items or activities that this student likes and have those accessible on his first day.
-You can review his records for a reinforcement survey, or call his former teacher or family to find out some things he likes.
-It may be blocks, rubber bands, candy, a special book etc. Have as many of these reinforcing items available when he arrives.
-On his first day (or few days), do not place any demands for work or if you must, keep the demands extremely low and make sure that they are embedded within reinforcing activities.
-The idea is to teach your new student that when he is around you and in your classroom, his life gets better by getting things he likes!
+It may be blocks, rubber bands, candy, a special book etc. Have as many of these reinforcing items available when they arrive.
+On their first day (or few days), do not place any demands for work or if you must, keep the demands extremely low and make sure that they are embedded within reinforcing activities.
+The idea is to teach your new student that when they are around you and in your classroom, their life gets better by getting things they like!
 This will reduce the chances for behavioral problems.

 Pairing is the process where you establish yourself as a reinforcer to build a positive relationship with your student. (a reinforcer is something a child likes) When pairing, you associate a neutral stimulus (in this case, you and your words) with something that is already reinforcing to the child.
 The result of pairing is that the neutral stimulus (again, in this case, it is you) becomes reinforcing to the child via being paired with something that they already find reinforcing.
 Primary components of pairing:

 - Present yourself and your words with the delivery of reinforcement.

 - Reinforce the interaction with the child without placing demands.
 (Reinforcement is NOT contingent on the child doing or saying something)